 Microsoft's .NET Framework presents developers with unprecedented opportunities.
 From web applications to desktop and mobile platform applications - all can be built with equal ease, using substantially the same skill-set.
-But to make the most of this potential, developers must have a thorough grasp of core language skills and OO programming concepts.
+But to make the most of this potential, developers must have a thorough grasp of language skills and object oriented programming concepts (OOP).

-This intensive course is intended for developers who will use C# to write .NET Framework applications and who are relatively new to the C# programming language.
+This intensive course is intended for developers who will use C# to write .NET Framework or .NET Core applications and who are relatively new to the C# programming language.

 - Delegates attending this course via Extended Classroom will be required to provide dual monitors.

-- Before attending this class delegates must have a Microsoft account (signing up one is free).
+- Before attending this course, delegates must have a Microsoft account (signing up one is free).
 The instructions on how to set up a Microsoft account can be found here.

 - Write code that includes sequence, selection and iteration constructs

-- Create and use classes and structures (types), including fields, properties and methods
+- Create and use classes and structures (types), including fields, properties, methods and delegates

 - Use private, internal, protected and public visibility modifiers

-- Create derived classes that inherit from custom-written or .NET Framework classes
+- Create derived classes that inherit from custom-written or .NET classes

 - Create interfaces and apply techniques of polymorphism effectively and appropriately